INN-SFU/Data-Portal/README.md

 4. Scaling optimizations.

 Restrictions on project time lines and horizons prevented the prioritization of such features (e.g. caching, threading, etc.) in the prototype stages.
-The application has been designed to not fundamentally restrict the integration of scaling optimizations for future development stages, when such demand requires there implementation.
+The application has been designed to not fundamentally restrict the integration of scaling optimizations for future development stages, when demand requires such implementation.

 ### Timeline